Blog →

 A distribution list is a method using a single email address to send emails to multiple people at the same time.
 Using a maintained list of email addresses, you can send emails to all recipients without having to use CC or BCC to manually enter all the addresses.

-Companies have been using distribution lists mostly as a hack.
-They want a group of people to receive emails sent to a particular email address, for example, a support team getting emails from support@company.com.
+Companies have been using distribution lists mostly as a visibility hack and workaround.
+They want a group of people to see emails sent to a particular email address, for example, a support team getting emails from a shared mailbox (support@company.com).

 The original email is replicated and sent to all the members of the list.
 The lists can be managed easily to add or remove recipients.

-It's great for sending out information, but not for collaborating seamlessly or coordinating a discussion.
+It's great for sending out information, but not for collaborating seamless, coordinating a discussion, or even staying on top of the actual email thread.

 This is where the second layer of hacking comes along.
-Businesses start developing intricate labeling systems to keep track of who's working on what.
+Businesses start developing intricate labeling systems on top of their distribution lists to keep track of who's working on what.

 I've heard about these labeling chaos situations countless times.
 Those systems work at first, but you cannot scale much with them.

-Simply put, they were not designed to be used in a collaborative or team setting.
+Simply put, distribution lists were not designed to be used for collaborative email management or in team setting.

-Distribution lists are great for sending information or content to a lot of people at once, like a newsletter or internal notifications for example, that don't require responses or open communication.
-They can be set up in Gmail or Microsoft Outlook, or into a marketing tool that will enable you to take advantage of segmentation.
+Distribution lists are great for sending information or content to a lot of people at once, like a newsletter or internal communication for example, that don't require anyone to respond to emails or have open communication.
+They can be set up in Gmail (Collaborative Inbox) or Microsoft Outlook (Shared Mailbox), or into a marketing tool that will enable you to take advantage of segmentation.

 What is a Shared Mailbox?